timemod/cbsots/README.md

 # Function get\_ts

-To create the timseries, first read the timeseries coding created by the Shiny App:
+To create the timeseries, first read the timeseries coding created by the Shiny App:

 ``` r
 ts_code <- readRDS("tscode.rds")